 VR client David Tanner Smith recently received the Orangeburg Mayor’s Committee for Employment of Persons with Disabilities Student of the Year Achievement Award.

-Tanner was diagnosed with autism spectrum disorder and and intellectual disability at a young age.
+Tanner was diagnosed with autism spectrum disorder and intellectual disability at a young age.
 Although he has difficulties with social cues and abstract concepts, Tanner is friendly and outgoing.
 Through hard work, and with the help of tutors and family, he received a high school diploma from Glenforest School in Columbia, SC.

 With assistance from VR, Tanner has secured two part time jobs, one with Cornerstone’s Common Ground Café and another with Chick-Fil-A in Orangeburg.
 Customers and staff at both locations look forward to his presence each day because of his relentlessly cheerful outlook.